-The shift toward digital transformation has introduced new security challenges, including the widespread use of cloud services, remote work, and mobile devices.
+Digital transformation has brought new security challenges, especially with the growing use of cloud services, remote work, and personal devices.
 Traditional perimeter-based security models, which rely on strong defenses at the network edge, have become less effective because threats can emerge from within the network.
 Insider threats, compromised devices, and advanced cyberattacks can bypass these defenses.

-This is where Zero Trust comes into play.
+To address this, many organizations are turning to zero-trust architecture.
 It prevents lateral movement (when attackers move within a network once inside) by continuously verifying and validating all access requests.
-Organizations that adopt this model can significantly strengthen their security strategy and reduce the risk of breaches.
+Organizations that adopt a zero-trust architecture can significantly strengthen their security strategy and reduce the risk of breaches.

 - User and device verification.
-Every user and device attempting to connect to the network must first be authenticated, no matter their location.
+Every user and device attempting to connect to the network must first be authenticated, regardless of their location.
 This includes verifying credentials and ensuring that the device is secure.

 - Least privilege access.
 Once verified, users are granted access only to the resources they need to perform their job.
 Restricted access permissions minimize the attack surface and limit the impact of potential breaches.

 - Continuous monitoring.
 Access is constantly monitored and reevaluated.
-If suspicious activity is detected, access can be immediately revoked.
+If suspicious activity is detected, access can be revoked immediately.

-By following these steps, Zero Trust solutions can provide a more secure and adaptable framework for digital business environments.
+Following these steps allows zero-trust solutions to provide a more secure and adaptable framework for digital business environments.

 - Verify explicitly: Always authenticate and authorize based on available data points, including user identity, device health, and location.